doubledherin/gatsby-p5-starter/README.md

   Gatsby p5.js Starter
 </h1>

 This is a ✏✏✏ WIP ✏✏✏ Gatsby starter that integrates with p5.js.
-View a live version of it at https://gatsby-p5-gallery-starter.herokuapp.com/
+View a live version of it at https://gatsby-p5-gallery-starter.herokuapp.com/.

+I created it because I love working in p5.js and wanted a way to display my sketches, but I couldn't find any pre-existing scaffolding to do so.
+So I decided to create my own scaffolding, as a Gatsby starter, so that others can easily show off their awesome sketches.

+In this README, I've written detailed instructions on how to use this starter.
+If anything is not working for you, please create an issue, and I'll get right on it.

 ## TODO
 - [x] Add instructions on adding your own p5.js sketch